What is a Smart OBM system?

 Speak to your ASP and supplier of the Smart OBM system.
 For more help, please contact TCA.

 You’ll need a Smart OBM system if required by a road manager, regulator or other party which specifies, as a condition, either enrolment in TMA or a combination of TMA and the IAP, where Smart OBM systems are required.

-There are different categories of OBM system.
-What are the differences?
+There are three categories of OBM system operating under the National Telematics

 Only a Smart OBM system (Category B) or Smart OBM System (Category C) will work with an application of the NTF.
 Category A OBM systems have been type-approved, and may be suitable for a wide range of commercial uses, but do not comply with Smart OBM system requirements.

-We have detailed differences between categories of OBM systems in our one-pager fact sheet.
+We have detailed differences between categories of OBM systems in our fact sheet.